samuelOsarfo/CHIMA/README.md

-Documentation For hdjmtTest
+Documentation For CHIMA
 ================

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

 # Introduction

-The `hdjmtTest` package performs high-dimensional mediator screening and testing in the presence of high correlation among mediators using Ridge-HOLP and Approximate Orthogonalization methods.
+The `CHIMA` package performs high-dimensional mediator screening and testing in the presence of high correlation among mediators using Ridge-HOLP and Approximate Orthogonalization methods.
 In addition to accounting for correlation, the method is designed to detect mediators